prettier/eslint-plugin-prettier/README.md

       }]
       ```

+    - `prettier`: If supplied, this is a custom path to where `prettier` can be found.
+This is very useful if you are using Yarn PNP or similar and Prettier isn't installed at the root of the project.
+Defaults to `require.resolve("prettier")`.

 - The rule is autofixable -- if you run `eslint` with the `--fix` flag, your code will be formatted according to `prettier` style.

 ---